-9. FINANCING OF AFFORDABLE HOUSING-ISSUE OF LONG TERM BONDS BY BANKS
+10. FINANCING OF AFFORDABLE HOUSING-ISSUE OF LONG-TERM BONDS BY BANKS

-Banks can issue long-term bonds with a minimum maturity of seven years to raise resources for lending to affordable housing subject to the conditions mentioned in circular DBR.BP.BC.No.25/08.12.014/2014-15 dated July 15, 2014 on "Issue of Long term Bonds by Banks- Financing of Infrastructure and Affordable Housing".
+Banks can issue long-term bonds with a minimum maturity of seven years to raise resources for lending to affordable housing subject to the conditions mentioned in circular DBR.BP.BC.No.25/08.12.014/2014-15 dated July 15, 2014 on "Issue of Long term Bonds by Banks- Financing of Infrastructure and Affordable Housing", and related circulars on the subject1.

-10. ADDITIONAL GUIDELINES
+11. ADDITIONAL GUIDELINES